 The pharmacy provides its services safely and effectively.
 It has suitable systems in place to identify and manage the risks associated with its services.
 Team members record any mistakes they make and review them to identify the cause.
 The pharmacy team then makes the necessary changes to stop mistakes from happening again.
 The pharmacy has written procedures in place to help ensure that its team members work safely.
 And these procedures are reviewed and updated regularly.
 The pharmacy asks people for their feedback on its services and responds appropriately.
 It has the required insurance in place to cover its services.
 And it keeps all the records required by law.
 The pharmacy keeps people's private information safe.
-Pharmacy team members know how to protect the safety of vulnerable people.
+Pharmacy team members know how to protect the safety of vulnerable people and take prompt action to raise safeguarding concerns.

 The pharmacy had processes in place to identify, manage and reduce its risks.
-It had strengthened its governance procedures following a previous inspection.
-The pharmacy had standard operating procedures (SOPs) which reflected the way the team worked.
-Following a recent change in the superintendent pharmacist (SI), they were currently being reviewed.
-And they were being read and signed by the team members.
+This included standard operating procedures (SOPs) which reflected the way the team worked.
+The pharmacy team reviewed the SOPs regularly to ensure they were appropriate and that the team were following them.
 The pharmacy team could describe the activities that could not be undertaken in the absence of the responsible pharmacist (RP).
 Team members had clear lines of accountabilities and were clear on their job role.
 The pharmacy had risk assessments in place to cover its activities.
 And it had a written business continuity plan.

-Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on individual paper logs.
+Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on paper logs.
 They were recorded promptly by the person who had made the mistake.
 Dispensing errors that reached the patient were reported in a more detailed way using an online reporting tool.
 When errors occurred, team members considered why the mistake had happened and learned from their mistakes.
 The RP discussed errors with the person that had made them.
 And they also made the wider team aware of common themes.
 The pharmacy team took appropriate action to prevent the reoccurrence of errors including separating medicines that looked or sounded alike.